raul23/interactive-organizer/README.rst

 --------------------
 Quick mode: ``--qm, --quick-mode``
 """"""""""""""""""""""""""""""""""
-If the new filename for a given ebook file is not missing any of the tokens from the old filename, the ebook file can be quickly moved to a user specified folder by using the flag ``--qm`` which enables quick mode::
+If the new filename for a given ebook file is not missing any words from the old filename, the ebook file can be quickly moved to a user specified folder by using the flag ``--qm`` which enables quick mode::

  $ interactive_organizer ~/test/test_organize/commons-books/uncertain/ -o output1/ --qm